MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-availability-overview.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: stock
-ms.date: 04/01/2021
+ms.date: 06/16/2021
 ms.author: edupont
-ms.openlocfilehash: e5be238c74496ca92c0f26ef0c2a1377a6c93466
+ms.openlocfilehash: 1f5913dd06e56e4a49169827a90b96405b294b5e
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5786084"
+ms.locfileid: "6441209"
 ---
 # <a name="view-the-availability-of-items"></a>View the Availability of Items
 From the context of a business task, you can get advanced information about when and where an item is available, such as when talking to a customer about a delivery date.

-You can view the availability of all items per location, and you can view the availability of each item by event, by period, or by location.
+You can view the availability of all items per location, and you can view the availability of each item by event or by period as well.
 An event is any scheduled item transaction, such as a sales shipment or an inbound transfer receipt.

 > [!NOTE]
 >   Availability views by location require that you maintain inventory at more than one location.
 For more information, see [Set Up Locations](inventory-how-setup-locations.md).